-Criteria for admission to an Executive MBA program (often in this order) include work experience and the type of insight an applicant can bring to the classroom, future potential, and academic preparedness.
+- Work experience: Perspective an applicant can bring to the classroom, future potential, and academic preparedness.
 During my time at Cornell, I would often say we were looking for students who could teach just as much to their fellow classmates as the faculty who taught in the program.
 There is no substitute for real world experience to ingrain concepts presented in the classroom.

-If an applicant has strong work experience and a strong undergraduate record, but a weak GMAT score, the undergraduate record usually “trumps” the GMAT score.
+If an applicant has strong work experience and a strong undergraduate record, but a weak GMAT score, the undergraduate record usually gets more weight than the GMAT score.
 If an applicant has strong work experience and a strong GMAT score, but a weak undergraduate record, there will probably be further investigation on the part of an admissions committee to see if there were any mitigating circumstances leading to a low GPA.
-If not, it’s possible an admissions committee might ask for some additional evidence to indicate academic preparedness – for example, suggesting an additional quant course either online or from a local college.
+If not, it’s possible an admissions committee might ask for some additional evidence to indicate academic preparedness – for example, an additional quant course either online or from a local college.

 Bottom line, an EMBA admissions committee wants to admit individuals who are fully prepared to hit the ground running when a program starts, and the GMAT is one indication of an applicant’s ability to do just that.